McCorsa/mccorsa-minimalmistakes/_pages/about.md

 ---

 ## G'day! :wave: :australia:
-My name's Corsa McCorsa and I'm interested in all things technology, design and mathematics - seeing them all work together in harmony for the greater good of society.
+My name's Corey McCormick and I'm interested in all things technology, design and mathematics - seeing them all work together in harmony for the greater good of society.
 On this page, you can learn a little bit more about me and who I am.

 ## Professional History
 ### Qualifications